-- At the request of any interested party, or on his or her own, possibly in consultation with a faculty committee appointed for the purpose, review any determination of the Vice Provost for Research as provided in Section IV(E).
+- At the request of any interested party, or on their own, possibly in consultation with a faculty committee appointed for the purpose, review any determination of the Vice Provost for Research as provided in Section IV(E).
 The Provost may affirm, modify, or reject any determination of the Vice Provost for Research.

 The Office of Sponsored Programs, or another office appointed by the Vice Provost for Research, will:

-- Provide patent, copyright and other pertinent information as required by the terms of a grant, contract, or agreement to which the University is a party; and
+- Provide patent, copyright, and other pertinent information as required by the terms of a grant, contract, or agreement to which the University is a party